 If you feel tired and not sure of skiing all day, please discuss options with your guide first thing in the morning.
 There is ample opportunity to sit out a run and take a ride or two in the helicopter if your legs need a break.
 Your guides and pilot are able to plan the day to ensure an opportunity arises with a fuel run in order to bring you back to the lodge.
 It’s important to communicate with your guide.

 What do I need to pack for Silvertip?

-Weather in the mountains can change very quickly.
+The weather in the mountains can change very quickly.
 Plan to pack layers so that you can adjust throughout the day.
 The provided Silvertip backpack has room in the event you need to shed an extra layer of clothing.
-It’s advisable to watch the weather for a week before you arrive to give you an idea of appropriate clothing that you’ll need.
+It’s advisable to watch the weather for a week before you arrive to give you an idea of the appropriate clothing that you’ll need.

 I can’t wait to come!
 How do I book a trip to Silvertip?